 Extended the steering wheel out using the adjustment switch.
 Tap on the steering wheel with the palm of your hand at the same time that you press the adjust button to move the steerin wheel down. .It may take a few tries and a good hit.
 This will fix it in most cases but do not carry this procedure if you do not feel comfortable.

-Steering wheel won't adjust at all
+The steering wheel won't adjust at all.

 To fix this problem permanently, the motor that adjusts the steering column needs to be replaced.
 It requires the removal of the steering column.